ZengruiHan/ZengruiHan.github.io/_pages/cv.md

 # Publications and preprints

-For a detailed description of these papers, see [here](https://zengruihan.github.io/research).
+For a detailed description of these papers and projects, see [here](https://zengruihan.github.io/research).

 - Elliptic genera of Pfaffian-Grassmannian double mirrors, in progress.